Arkansas Blue Cross and Blue Shield Primary Care Scholarship

 Bruce Lee and Brandon Lee Medical Scholarship

 An Arkansas family donated a scholarship endowment to the College of Medicine in memory of the actors Bruce and Brandon Lee.
 The scholarship is awarded each year to a senior student selected to concentrate a portion of his/her academic studies to developing a dissertation on ethical and human values issues concerning their clinical experience.
 The donors, who actually became friends with Bruce Lee’s widow, were impressed not only by Bruce Lee’s screen acting and martial arts skills, but also his depth of knowledge in various academic fields.
 His studies in philosophy, psychology, literature, physical culture and Asian life have been widely published.
 Bruce’s son, Brandon, followed in his father’s footsteps pursuing academics, martial arts and drama until he was killed in a tragic accident while filming his first starring role in a major feature film.
 The donating family desires that preference in selection of dissertation projects be given to ethical and human concerns of cancer patients and their families.
 Students are eligible to apply for this scholarship during their junior year.
 A review committee selected by the Director of Medical Humanities will choose the recipient.
-The inaugural scholarship was awarded in 1996 to Kris F Gillian.
+The inaugural scholarship was awarded in 1996.

 Emeline Vincent Scholarship